Scottsdale Airport: History

-The Arizona Conference of Seventh-day Adventists bought the airport in 1953 and founded Thunderbird Academy.
-In 1966, the city of Scottsdale bought the airfield portion of the academy's property from the Seventh-day Adventist Church, and the city continues to own and operate it since.
+The Arizona Conference of Seventh-day Adventists bought the airport in 1953, and founded Thunderbird Academy.
+The President of the Arizona Conference influential in the purchase was George (G.H.)
+Rustad - President from 1950-1959.
+In 1966, the City of Scottsdale bought the airfield portion of the academy's property from the Seventh-day Adventist Church for $750,000.
+The funds was provided to the City by Landel Inc., a company that was planning on developing industrial sites around the airport.
+The City continues to own and operate the airport.

-The airport's master plan does not currently allow commercial flights due to noise concerns.
+The airport briefly saw commercial airline service from mid-1989 through early 1990 by StatesWest Airlines, a commuter airline which provided turboprop flights to Orange County, California and Bullhead City, Arizona/Laughlin, Nevada.

+On December 14, 2023, JSX announced they would move their Phoenix Sky Harbor operations to Scottsdale Airport from January 10, 2024 with service to Burbank, Denver–Rocky Mountain, Las Vegas.
+The airport forbids typical airline service operating under FAR Part 121 but JSX operates under Part 135.

 Facilities

 Scottsdale Airport covers 282 acre and has one asphalt runway (3/21), 8,249 x 100 ft (2,514 x 30 m).

-In 2005 the airport had 224,684 aircraft operations, average 615 per day: 95% general aviation, 5% air taxi and <1% military.
-471 aircraft are based at this airport: 59% single engine, 19% multi-engine, 20% jet and 2% helicopters.
+In the year ending December 31, 2020, the airport had 202,564 aircraft operations, average 555 per day: 91% general aviation, 8% air taxi and less than 1% military.
+356 aircraft were based at this airport: 167 single engine, 26 multi-engine, 137 jet and 26 helicopters.
 In 2019, the airport had 186,514 aircraft operations.
-More than 195,800 operations in 2020.
+There were more than 200,000 operations in 2020.

-There are three main fixed-base operators located on the field, Jet Aviation Scottsdale (NEW), Signature Flight Support, and Ross Aviation (formerly Corporate Jets).
+There are three main fixed-base operators located on the field, Jet Aviation, Signature Aviation (formerly Signature Flight Support), and Atlantic Aviation (formerly Ross Aviation).
 The Scottsdale Fire Department maintains a facility next to the tower.
 Scottsdale Airport is also home to Civil Air Patrol Squadrons 314 and 310, assisting in field missions upon request.

+Airlines and destinations

+Passenger

+The following airlines operate regularly scheduled passenger flights at Scottsdale Airport: